 I’m still waiting for how the second arc of Attempted Heartbreak will conclude.
 And it’s killing me softly aaaaaa.
 (For context, please see this rant from my Twitter.)

 At the moment, though, Under the Oak Tree is a beautiful enjoyable read with so much potential.
 This is definitely not the last time you’ll hear about this series from me.
-If you want to check it out, the first four chapters (or episodes as they are called) are free to read on Manta.
+If you want to check out the webtoon, the first four chapters (or episodes as they are called) of the official English translation are free to read on Manta here.